Harshninave04/Personal-Portfolio/README.md

-# html-css-js-PortfolioTutorial1
+# My Portfolio

-Here is the first tutorial which i'm following to make a Portfolio for me Working on making my portfolio by watching videos on youtube
+"I am currently in the process of creating my portfolio, and I have commenced this endeavor by following a comprehensive tutorial.
+This tutorial, which I am diligently following, is helping me develop my portfolio through a series of instructional videos available on YouTube."